Skip to main content

 EyeMed

-Issue: Bundles the refraction (92015) into the comprehensive exam allowance and does not reimburse it separately, unlike medical insurance which typically pays for both
+Issue: Bundles the refraction (92015) into the full exam allowance and does not reimburse it separately, unlike medical insurance which typically pays for both

 Our approach: We track EyeMed's bundling rules and ensure the refraction is included in the exam charge for vision plan billing while billing it separately for medical plan visits